 Do I need to change my Steam region if I travel a lot?

 Yes, you do.
 Otherwise, you won’t be able to purchase anything with your home country’s currency.
-However, you can virtually stay at home and pay with a local currency if you use a VPN that has servers in your country.
+However, you can virtually stay at home and pay with a local currency if you use a VPN with servers in your country.

-We recommend choosing NordVPN, Surfshark, or VyprVPN, for that matter, as they are secure enough to minimize the chances of Valve banning your Steam account.
+We recommend choosing NordVPN, Surfshark, or IPVanish, for that matter, as they are secure enough to minimize the chances of Valve banning your Steam account.

 Why is Steam region-locked?